Discolocrinus thieli: Description

 Discolocrinus thieli is described from fragments retrieved by the RV Sonne in 1992.
 It has a low, funnel shaped calyx.
 None of the arms were complete with the longest fragment being 46 mm.
 The overall length of the fragments is 404 mm.
 It is attached to the substrate by an expanded terminal columnal with two short, flattened rootlets to reinforce the attachment.

 Distribution

-D. thieli is found in south-by-southeast of the Galapagos Islands, and west of Paita, Peru at a depth of 4131 m.
+Discolocrinus thieli is found in south-by-southeast of the Galapagos Islands, and west of Paita, Peru at a depth of 4131 m.